 CHAIRMAN: There is no point in waiting until the matter is submitted formally to the Security Council?

 Sir ALEXANDER CADOGAN (United Kingdom): I do not think that there is any harm in publishing it now.

-CHAIRMAN: I take it that it representing the final decision of your Government?
+CHAIRMAN: I take it that it represents the final decision of your and the second secon

+/Government?